 In new clickstream data from Luth Research's opt-in panel,1 which shows the online pages a user visited, it's clear that moments of intent don't exist in a vacuum.
 Those moments belong to complex people who live complex lives.

 1. Consider location and convenience

-Marcus is a 27-year-old man from Ohio who was looking to buy his girlfriend collegiate apparel as a graduation gift.
-Marcus debated between local campus bookstores and Amazon.
+Marcus is a 27-year-old man from Ohio who was looking to buy his girlfriend university apparel as a graduation gift.
+Marcus debated between local campus bookshops and Amazon.

 Key takeaway: Consider targeting by location to reach people not only while they're on the go but also based on where they are.
 Highlight your delivery options in your messaging and be sure to show your product inventory online so that customers can easily see what's in stock and where.

 2. Count on an informed consumer

 Liam, age 30, is an avid traveller from Maine.
 In just one month, he had nearly 3,000 online interactions related to travel, with approximately one-third of them related to a specific New York City trip.

 Whether he was searching for travel options between New York and Portland, Maine, or looking for the studio that tapes "The Daily Show," Liam was thorough.
 In just one month, he conducted nearly 100 searches about The Roosevelt Hotel.
 And yet, he continually returned to Expedia to search for hotels in Manhattan.
 With the volume of information online, consumers are now more informed than ever before.
 Brands have to embrace this new reality and be prepared.